Skip to content

 • Toyota Aygo

 You might see letters after group numbers.
 These give a bit more information about the vehicle, usually whether the safety or security of the car is better or worse than usual for that make and model.
-A group 3e car, for example, is a popular choice because it indicates the vehicle’s security requirement is exceeded (hence the ‘e’), which is good news for the insurer and therefore for your car insurance costs.
+A group 3E car, for example, indicates the vehicle’s security requirement is exceeded (hence the ‘E’), which is good news for the insurer and therefore for your car insurance costs.

-Young drivers face the highest average cost of any drivers.
+Young drivers face the highest average cost of any driver.
 That’s because statistically they are more likely to be involved in an accident.
-Choosing a cheaper car to insure, such as one in group 3, is one way these drivers, and anyone else - can cut costs.
-There are lots of other ways to cut costs if you’re a 17-19 year old driver too though, check out our guide to comparing car insurance for teenagers.
+Choosing a cheaper car to insure, such as one in group 3, is one way these drivers - and anyone else - can cut costs.
+There are lots of other ways to cut costs if you’re a 17-19-year-old driver too though, check out our guide to comparing car insurance for teenagers.

 Although it’s not just young drivers – anyone looking to buy a car may be able to cut their insurance bill by picking a car in insurance group 3.